maysaraanalyst/web.services/README.md

 **Installation Steps:**

-1. Save the provided script `lemp_install.sh` to your AlmaLinux server.
+1. Save the provided script `lemp.install.sh` to your AlmaLinux server.
-2. Make the script executable: `chmod +x lemp_install.sh`
+2. Make the script executable: `chmod +x lemp.install.sh`
-3. Run the script with root privileges: `sudo ./lemp_install.sh`
+3. Run the script with root privileges: `sudo ./lemp.install.sh`
   - The script will guide you through the installation process, including setting a root password for MariaDB.

 **Testing the Installation:**